“I squeeze his hand. “You know what I think about dreams?”

 Synopsis: What girl doesn’t want to be surrounded by gorgeous jocks day in and day out?
 Jordan Woods isn’t just surrounded by hot guys, though – she leads them as the captain and quarterback on her high school football team.
 They all see her as one of the guys, and that’s just fine.
 As long as she gets her athletic scholarship to a powerhouse university.
 But now there’s a new guy in town who threatens her starring position on the team… and has her suddenly wishing to be seen as more than just a teammate

-Jordan Woods is a refreshing female heroine in a world of female protagonist who usually aren't in command of their own story.
-This isn't just a story about her and a boy it's a story about her.
-I found Jordan to be a sensible character and I really enjoyed her personality--even if it is a little rough around the edges.
+Jordan Woods is a refreshing female heroine in a world of a female protagonist who usually isn’t in command of their own story.
+This isn’t just a story about her and a boy it’s a story about her.
+I found Jordan to be a sensible character and I really enjoyed her personality–even if it is a little rough around the edges.

-My favorites parts where the simple, repetitive scenes between her and her harem of male football team mates.
+My favorites parts were the simple, repetitive scenes between her and her harem of male football teammates.
 It made the book feel comfortable and really brought me into the world.

-Every character in this book has their issues and problems that makes them perfect and imperfect.
+Every character in this book has thier issues and problems that make them imperfect.
 I think we can all relate to how all the characters are afraid to do anything that may change how others perceive them.
 I think perceptions, expectations and the barriers we create for ourselves are major parts of this novel.

 I did feel like Jordan’s main romantic relationship wasn’t handled with enough finesse to make it feel real enough.
 It actually bordered on something that wasn’t exactly insta-love, but more insta-like.I really wanted the new love interest Ty to be a better character, but he was kind of “meh” to me.